SijWoo/ARM-Toolchain-Setup/README.md

 ```
 JLinkExe
 ```

+## Uninstallation
+To remove all files, run the uninstall.sh script.
+This will remove everything that all the scripts download.

 ## Useful Tools
 [VSCode](https://code.visualstudio.com/) is a useful text editor if you are not comfortable with command line debugging.
 I like vscode since I can look at the registers.
 Download the cortex-debug extension.